Using MSXML 3.0 with CMarkupMSXML

-Add MARKUP_MSXML3 to your Project Settings C/C++ Preprocessor Definitions (in addition to MARKUP_MSXML if its in the CMarkup project).
-The MSXML 3.0 dependency is completely optional.
-The primary differences (see #ifdef MARKUP_MSXML3) are in the CreateInstance identifier and the MSXML2 namespace.
+The primary differences between MSXML 1.0 and MSXML 3.0 compiling (see #if defined(MARKUP_MSXML1)) are in the CreateInstance identifier and the MSXML2 namespace.
 The MSXML3 version now exposes the m_pDOMDoc as an IXMLDOMDocument2 object.
-(You'll notice the number 2 in this and the namespace is just a byproduct of changes in the C++ MSXML SDK and is not to be confused with the overall MSXML version.)
+(You'll notice the number 2 in this interface version and the namespace is just a byproduct of changes in the C++ MSXML SDK and is not to be confused with the MSXML version.)

-Most machines with recent Windows operating systems and Internet Explorer will have MSXML 3.0, but yours or your customer's may not.
+Most machines with recent Windows operating systems and Internet Explorer will have MSXML 3.0 so that you can compile.
 If it does not work, make sure you have msxml3.dll in your System32 folder.
 The latest MSXML toolkit can be downloaded from MSDN.

 Although I had msxml3.dll on my NT box for over a year, I discovered it was not registered properly.
 My MSXML toolkit download contains xmlinst.exe which I unzipped in C:\TEMP and I did the following from the DOS prompt: